JKtheSlacker/wine-patches/README.md

 Various wine patches mostly aimed at improving performance that aren't in wine or wine-staging (yet?).
 May require CSMT patches (wine-staging).

+### 0000-undo-ntdll-Heap-FreeLists.patch

+Undoes the wine-staging "ntdll-Heap-Freelists" patch to allow patches 1, 3, and 5 to apply cleanly to a pre-patched wine-staging tarball.
+Not needed on a clean tree or one that you have patched yourself to exclude the aforementioned patch.

 ### 0001-ntdll-improve-heap-allocation-performance.patch

 Improves heap allocation performance by balancing free lists and improving common bottlenecks.